 There are many TEFL opportunities in China, whether you choose to teach in a school, university or as a private tutor.
 And, of course, you can teach English online while you discover what the wonderful country has to offer.

 Now, this is a country that’s growing in popularity among EFL teachers year on year!
 The United Arab Emirates offers some of the world’s highest teaching salaries, numerous benefits, and a high quality of life.

 There are many large international schools, especially in Dubai, which means there are ample opportunities for teaching English as a foreign language.
 Competition for TEFL jobs in the UAE is high, however.
 So, the more experienced and qualified you are, the better chance you have of landing a good, high-paying TEFL job.

-The cultural differences in the UAE might be an adjustment for you, so it’s important to do your research before choosing this country as your TEFL destination.
+The cultural differences in the UAE might be an adjustment for you, so it’s important to do your research before choosing where to teach English abroad.

 TEFL jobs are in abundance in this exciting country.
 Coupled with its year-round mild climate and diverse landscapes, it’s easy to see why it’s such a popular TEFL destination.

 The demand for EFL teachers is high in Spain, with plenty of jobs for teachers with at least a 120-hour TEFL certificate.
 You can expect to find jobs all year round in state schools, language schools and private tutoring.
 For shorter contracts, there are summer schools – a great introduction into the world of TEFL.